 In addition to local advertisements for products, it is also possible to use ads for services.
 These ads help consumers find local professionals.
-After seeing the ad, you can contact the provider directly from by phone or mail.
+After seeing the ad, you can contact the provider directly by phone or mail.
 In America, you can also book appointments directly online, something that will hopefully also be rolled out in Europe in 2021.

 "Buy Online, Pick-up in Store" also called BOPIS grew 250% in the last 12 months.
 A trend that we think will continue in the coming year.
 Thanks to a "Nearby" filter, Local Store Cards with local stock information and other relevant store information and additional attributes for Local Inventory Ads (LIA) such as "pick up today", you have enough tools to convince people to come to your physical store.

-5. Localised Programmatic Advertising
+5. Localized Programmatic Advertising

 Reach the right people at the right time with display ads in the proper format on the right device thanks to data and technology.
 In short, that is what local programmatic advertising means.
 For example, you can target people within a certain radius of your store (location proximity).
 You can give them a discount code for their next visit.
-Localised programmatic should no longer be missing in the local strategy of multi-location brands in 2021.
-It not only increases your local brand awareness, but also ensures a better return on your investments.
+Localized programmatic should no longer be missing in the local strategy of multi-location brands in 2021.
+It not only increases your local brand awareness but also ensures a better return on your investments.

-Using dynamic ads, you automatically create thousands of ad variations that are perfectly tailored to the phase in the customer journey, target group segmentation or location.
+Using dynamic ads, you automatically create thousands of ad variations that are perfectly tailored to the phase in the customer journey, target group segmentation, or location.
 This ensures an optimal advertising experience for each user, which benefits your ROAS.

 In short: local marketing should not be missing in your marketing strategy for 2021!
 And remember: You don't have to be small to be local.
-The key to success in terms of local marketing is a strong and recognisable brand that feels local and personal at the same time.
+The key to success in terms of local marketing is a strong and recognizable brand that feels local and personal at the same time.
 This will bind the consumer to your location and brand.
 Hopefully, we have been able to help and inspire you with these local marketing trends to get started (even more) with local marketing.